Side sleeping is claimed as one of the most comfortable sleep positions by experts and healthcare practitioners.

 - Medium and medium-firm (5-7/10).
 According to a 2003 Lancet study, medium to medium-firm firmness is great for almost any sleeper with low-back pain.
 It has a comfortable amount of support and aligns your spine correctly without creating pressure points in hips and shoulders.

 - Firm (7-9 out of 10).
-Firm mattresses can serve well for large sleepers with pain.
+Extra firm mattresses can serve well for large sleepers with pain.
 They create a sleeping surface that withstands the increased weight better and supports the lower back.

 As I’ve mentioned above, sometimes pain may restrict your movements during the night and make shifting positions painful.